 Residents on a low income, older people, those with health conditions and young families are most vulnerable to the effects of fuel poverty and cold homes.

 Households that cannot afford to spend money on fuel to keep their homes warm are more vulnerable to cold and damp related illnesses.

 Insulation and heating improvements are the most effective way to improve home energy efficiency and achieve affordable warmth.

-- Seek out and maximise long term funding opportunities for the delivery of home insulation measures for fuel poor households. - Develop partnership pathways for Affordable Warmth to enable relevant frontline services to refer for energy efficiency support. - Delivery of Affordable Warmth programme for private sector housing, including funded boilers and first-time heating, and in the longer term to decarbonise heating whilst ensuring affordable warmth. - Implement the private sector housing action plan to improve housing conditions and energy efficiency. - Scale up of retrofit of private and social housing over the next 10 years to raise EPC levels to C and above. - Implement the private sector landlord accreditation scheme.
-Take a proactive approach to helping tenants to maintain house heating to adequate level.
+- Seek out and maximise long term funding opportunities for the delivery of home insulation measures for fuel poor households. - Develop partnership pathways for Affordable Warmth to enable relevant frontline services to refer for energy efficiency support. - Scale up of retrofit of private and social housing over the next 10 years to raise EPC levels to C and above.